 - If you are copying it from the same document scroll to find the symbol.

-- Once the symbol is highlighted right click on it
+- Once the symbol is highlighted click on it.

 Once the symbol is copied it will stay on the clipboard and you can paste it as many times as you like.
 Here is how to paste.